 Some TV’s, especially Plasma TV’s can store lots of electricity with very high voltage for several hours after being unplugged.
 Power supply boards along with other boards inside your tv can have very large capacitors that store all of this electricity which is meant to speed up the process of turning your tv on.
 In order to perform a reset on your tv, you must unplug the power cable where it meets with the tv.
 If for some reason your tv’s power cable is hardwired to the tv, then you can unplug the cable out of your wall, or power strip/surge protector.
 Once you have done that, you must keep your tv unplugged for at least 4 hours if you have an LCD or LED TV.
 For a plasma TV, you will want to leave it unplugged for up to 8 hours.
 After keeping your tv unplugged for the durations listed prior, your TV will be deprived of most or all of its electric residue.
 In order to make sure that there isn't any electricity left in some of those larger capacitors, you will want to press the power button on the side panel of your tv for 30 seconds.
 You must press the power button on the tv itself, and not on the remote.
 By doing this, you will trick the tv into trying to turn on, which will take out any residual voltage out of the capacitors.
 Once you have performed the above test, you may plug your tv back in.
 I would recommend waiting at least 10 seconds after plugging the tv back in before trying to turn it on again.
 This will allow the tv time to charge its capacitors back up.
 If performing this reset doesn't fix your issue, this means that you may not have a software/firmware issue, and that you will need to bring your tv into a technician for diagnostic.

-Nick’s TV’s is your best choice for LCD, LED, and plasma TV repair in Tucson, Arizona.
+Nick’s TV’s is the best choice for LCD, LED, plasma, QLED, and OLED TV repair in Tucson, Arizona.
 Nick’s TV sells refurbished TV’s, new Sony 4K TVs, and circuit boards.
 Unlike other Tucson TV shops, we will not charge you a diagnostic fee- just bring your TV in for a free estimate!